Composting with worms (a.k.a. vermicomposting) is the proverbial win-win situation.

 COCO COIR BRICKS

 Problem: Worms are crawling out of the bedding and onto the sides or lid of the bin.

 Solution: The bedding may be too acidic which is forcing the worms to migrate.
-Bedding can become too acidic if you add too much acidic food scraps such as orange peels.
-Try reducing the amount of acidic organic matter that you’re putting into the bin.
+Bedding can become too acidic if you add too many acidic food scraps such as orange peels.
+Try reducing the amount of acidic organic matter that you’re putting into the bin